infiniteremote/installer/README.md

-# Installation Guide for InfiniteRemote Service via Script
+# Welcome to InfiniteRemote

+We are based off of [RustDesk](https://github.com/rustdesk/rustdesk) and [RustDesk-API](https://github.com/kingmo888/rustdesk-api-server)

 [Join our discord](https://discord.gg/8AkVusf9)